Skip to content

 push = false # pushing is handled by the workflow

-The version string appears in two places in pyproject.toml ([project] and [tool.pixi.package]), and bumpver updates both automatically.
+The version string appears in two places in pyproject.toml ([project] and [tool.pixi.package]) plus once in flake.nix, and bumpver updates all three automatically.

 pixi.lock must stay in sync